Aspire0ne/Fortnite-Edit-Clicker/README.md

-# Fortnite-Edit-Clicker - A small tool that'll edit faster than you could ever imagine.
+# Fortnite EditClicker - A small tool that'll edit faster than you could ever imagine.

 ## Info
 I prioritized it's processor usage (both while just sitting in the background and while editing) and tried to optimize it as much as I could - that's also why the hotkey reacts to key up instead of key down event, which makes the edit initiating a bit slower.
 However, when the editing is already running, a hook for key down (and optionally also mouse down) event is registered and reacted to (and again turned off after the editing ends).